ozcanilh/Udemy-FrisbyJS-CodeceptJS-RestAPI-WebDriverio-Docker-PageObjectsPattern/README-CodeceptJS.md

 selenium-standalone install
 npm install co
 ```
+***After "npm install selenium-standalone" in local path, drivers may not be available.
+For this scenario; please add ".selenium" file which is in project, in \\node_modules\selenium-standalone path ***

 ### CodeceptJS - Change Global and Local Env.
 For Local Installation add parameter --dev-save to npm